Litgrid: Key projects

 The LitPol Link started its operations in 2015.
 It was the first connection between the Baltic and Western European electricity infrastructures.
 This high-capacity connection (400 kV power transmission line) with Poland enables synchronous operation with the energy systems of other European countries and the development of the common European electricity market.
 Litgrid constructed the LitPol Link in cooperation with the Polish power grid operator PSE.
 Implementation of this strategic project required an extensive technical design work, while the construction itself was carried out during 2014–2015.
 In addition, 11 other smaller-scale network projects were completed.

 The purpose of the NordBalt project was to lay an inter-system power connection between the Lithuanian and Swedish power transmission systems.
 The connection's length is around 450 km, while its capacity is 700 MW.
 This connection is made of underwater and underground high-voltage DC cables and converter stations in Lithuania and Sweden.
 NordBalt started its operation in 2015.
 This connection between Lithuania and Sweden ensures more diversity in the supply of electricity, which reduced the price of electricity by 30% in the first year of its operation.
 Litgrid completed the strategic electricity project in collaboration with the Swedish power transmission system operator Svenska kraftnät.

 Harmony Link is a planned high-voltage direct current (HVDC) connection between Lithuania and Poland.
 It total length is almost 330 km, while its capacity is 700 MW.
 The connection goes both underwater and underground.
 It will connect the Żarnowiec substation in the Polish Pomerania region with a newly built 330 kV Darbėnai switching station in the Lithuanian Kretinga region.
 The Harmony Link project will increase the capacity of the link with the Euroepan grid.
-The political agreement on the synchronisation of the Baltic electricity grids and the continental European grid, signed by the President of the European Commission and the Lithuanian, Latvian, Estonian and Polish heads of state and prime ministers on 28 June 2018.
-The construction is to be started in 2023, while the commissioning is planned for 2025.
-The total investment for the Harmony Link project amounts to around 680 million euros, of which €493 million will be allocated as EU support from the Connecting Europe Facility.
+The political agreement on the synchronisation of the Baltic electricity grids and the continental European grid was signed by the President of the European Commission and the Lithuanian, Latvian, Estonian and Polish heads of state and prime ministers on 28 June 2018.
+The plan was to start the construction in 2023, but the project was delayed.